-\begin{example} Consider an MACC system with $K=5$ users and $\Lambda=4$ cache nodes, as illustrated in Fig.~\ref{fig-ex-maccpda}.
+\begin{example} Consider a MACC system with $K=5$ users and $\Lambda=4$ cache-nodes, as illustrated in Fig.~\ref{fig-ex-top}.
 The transformation procedure from the node-placement array $\mathbf{C}$ to the user-retrieve array $\mathbf{U}$ and the user-delivery array $\mathbf{Q}$ is shown in Fig.~\ref{fig-ex-macc-CUQ}.
 The user-cache access topology is given by $\mathcal{A}=\{\mathcal{A}_k \mid k \in [5]\}$, where